RBA Meeting Schedule 2026

 What Is the RBA Cash Rate Right Now?

-The current official cash rate is 4.10%, set on 17 March 2026.
-This followed two consecutive 25 basis point increases in February and March 2026.
+The current official cash rate is 4.35%, set on 5 May 2026.
+This followed three consecutive 25 basis point increases in February, March and May 2026 — fully reversing all three cuts delivered in 2025.
 There was no meeting in April.

-For the full story on what drove the February and March hikes and what the May decision is likely to bring, see our RBA interest rates 2026 full timeline.
+For the full story on what drove all three 2026 hikes and what the June decision may bring, see our RBA interest rates 2026 full timeline.

 What Happens at Each Meeting?